mfractor/mfractor.github.io/docs/xamarin-forms/implementing-view-models.md

 We accomplish this data-transfer behaviour through the [Binding Markup Extension](https://developer.xamarin.com/api/type/Xamarin.Forms.Binding/).
 This is a Xamarin.Forms API that implements the [IMarkupExtension interface](https://developer.xamarin.com/api/type/Xamarin.Forms.Xaml.IMarkupExtension/); it reflects changes from the binding context to the view and vice-versa.

-We use the binding markup extension syntax in our Xaml views:
+We use the binding markup extension syntax in our XAML views:

 **LoginPage.xaml.cs**
 ```